SwordHolderSH/neural-style-pytorch/README.md

 <p align="center">**Figure 1**</p>

 ## Results
-<p align="left">Therefore, I simply implement the method of "A Neural Algorithm of Artistic Style" (http://arxiv.org/abs/1508.06576).</p>
+<p align="left">Therefore, I simply implement the method of "A Neural Algorithm of Artistic Style" (http://arxiv.org/abs/1508.06576).
+The output as shown in Table 1. </p>

  <table>
  <tr>